 Dutch veterans, Dutch military war and military service victims, and their families are entitled to optimal care and other services.
 The Dutch “Veteranenloket” provides access to existing care and services provided by the Ministry of Defence, the Netherlands Veterans Institute, the National Health System for Veterans (LZV), the ABP Pension Fund (ABP) and the Veterans Platform (VP).
 The “Veteranenloket” is for immediate help also accessible outside office hours.

 “Veteranenloket” is powered by National System for Veterans’ Care (LZV)

-Within the National System for Veterans’ Care (LZV), seventeen highly-qualified institutions for mental health care provide comprehensive care for veterans.
-Fourteen of these are civilian, while three are part of the Netherlands Ministry of Defence.
+Within the National System for Veterans’ Care (LZV), eleven highly-qualified institutions for mental health care provide comprehensive care for veterans.
+Nine of these are civilian, while three are part of the Netherlands Ministry of Defence.
 The services of the LZV also include pastoral care and social services, as well as specialised psychotherapeutic or psychiatric assistance, ranging from short term ambulatory treatment to intensive clinical care.
 The concept of stepped care forms the cornerstone: care should be as direct and as close to the client as possible, and as intensive and specialised as necessary.
 This system is organised into three geographical regions, allowing the LZV to provide direct, adequate and made-to-measure care in the region where the veteran is living.

 Expertise and research

 An important task of the Netherlands Veterans Institute is to collect scientific information and promote scientific research on issues that are relevant to veterans’ affairs.
 To this end, the institute has its own Centre for Research and Expertise.